-- 7.1 An enquiry for Interment must be made to the Burial Clerk. - 7.2 This should be followed up by the submission of a completed Application for Internment in the Burial Ground and returned at least forty-eight hours in advance of the intended date and time of the interment. - 7.3 The deed of grant for the Exclusive Right of Burial will be registered in the name of the applicant for the burial indicated on the application for internment and signed by that person.
+- 7.1 An enquiry for Interment must be made to the Burial Clerk. - 7.2 The deed of grant for the Exclusive Right of Burial will be registered in the name of the applicant for the burial indicated on the application for internment and signed by that person - 7.3.
+This should be followed up by the submission of a completed Application for Internment in the Cemetery and returned at least forty-eight hours in advance of the intended date and time of the interment

 - 7.4 The exact size of the coffin, casket or container must be given in writing to the Burial Authority as soon as possible, together with any pertinent information relating to its size and shape (eg locking bar handles, casket shape, wicker coffin, etc).
-The Burial Authority will subsequently add a suitably amount to the given size in order to determine the dimensions of grave to be excavated. - 7.5 If the grave is purchased and is to be reopened for a further interment, the written permission of the registered grave owner must be given, except where the burial is that of the registered grave owner. - 7.6 It is the responsibility of the person making the interment arrangements to ensure that any memorial on the grave is removed before the date and time of the interment. - 7.7 The Certificate given by the Registrar of Births and Deaths or an order of the Coroner must be delivered to the Burial Clerk prior to the interment. - 7.8 The Burial Authority will determine the appropriate fees to be paid which must be paid fully in advance.
+The Burial Authority will subsequently add a suitable amount to the given size in order to determine the dimensions of grave to be excavated. - 7.5 If the grave is purchased and is to be reopened for a further interment, the written permission of the registered grave owner must be given, except where the burial is that of the registered grave owner. - 7.6 It is the responsibility of the person making the interment arrangements to ensure that any memorial on the grave is removed before the date and time of the interment. - 7.7 The Certificate given by the Registrar of Births and Deaths or an order of the Coroner must be delivered to the Burial Clerk prior to the interment. - 7.8 The Burial Authority will determine the appropriate fees to be paid which must be paid fully in advance.